Key Takeaways

 6. Podcasts & Non-Music Audio

-Podcasts, audiobooks, guided meditations, and even short stories are now considered an essential feature of the modern music apps.
+Podcasts, audiobooks, guided meditations, and even short stories are now considered essential music app development features.

 Integrating non-music audio gives your users more reasons to stay in your app instead of switching to a podcast-specific platform.